MiSs Rs ArT RoOm

 Day Two, Art Start

-1. Retrieve Rosa Bonheur Longhorns for Assigned Tables
+1. Retrieve Monster In Closet Collages for Assigned Tables

 Lesson Activities

-1. Add patterns (stripes, dots, swirls, waves) to the positive space (foreground) of the longhorn drawings
+1. Add adornments (hairstyle, horns, piercings, tattoos) to the positive space (monster) of the monster collages

 Day Three, Art Start